ipcrypt-std/draft-denis-uricrypt/draft-denis-uricrypt.md

 sharing common prefixes produce ciphertexts that also share common encrypted prefixes.

-The scheme uses TurboSHAKE128 {{!I-D.draft-irtf-cfrg-kangarootwelve}} as its cryptographic primitive and provides authenticated encryption for each component, preventing tampering, reordering, or mixing of encrypted segments.
+The scheme uses an extendable-output function (XOF) as its cryptographic primitive and provides authenticated encryption for each component, preventing tampering, reordering, or mixing of encrypted segments.